qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts.md

 Including this module in our Javascript code is the same as using any other module, with a few gotchas that we'll touch on later.
 For now, open up the ``home.component.ts`` file and look for the ``submitState`` function.

 This function takes the input from the text field on the 'Home' page, pushes it to the ``appState`` and then clears the value.
-We're going to intrude on this process and pass the input through our function, before setting the value on the ``appState``.
+We're going to intrude on this process and pass the input through our Purescript function, before setting the value on the ``appState``.

-First, import the function from our Purescript module.
+We need to import the function from our Purescript module.
 Purescript compiles to CommonJS modules, so importing into Javascript land is quite easy.
 This project provides ES6 features, so we're able to use the new import syntax:
 ```javascript
 import * Basic from '../purescript/Basic';
 ```